Outdoor Research Skyward II Review

 As with all shell jackets, the Skyward II offers little in the way of warmth for the wearer other than protection from the elements.
-In general, people who choose a shell ski jacket do so as part of their own layering system.
-People who layer their ski clothes can then choose their insulating layers as they see fit and protect themselves with a quality weather resistant shell like the Skyward II as the outermost layer.
+People who choose a shell ski jacket also choose to take responsibility for their own warmth by wearing insulating layers underneath.
 Insofar as blocking wind, keeping you dry, and wicking moisture away from your insulating layers, the Skyward II performs these tasks well, which helps to keep you warm.

 During testing, the weather resistance of the Skyward II was quite good, although it did lose a little ground to the competition here.
 In both our shower test and use in the field, we found the AscentShell 3-layer fabric to be completely waterproof.
 During a hike in a light drizzle, it beaded water very well, although we did experience wet-out during the shower deluge.
 While we don't like the way a wet-out jacket looks or feels, we are confident that this jacket will keep you dry underneath no matter the conditions.

-When you really need to hunker down in this jacket you can, with adjustable velcro wrist cuffs, a barely helmet-compatible hood, and elastic cinches on the hem of the jacket.
+When you really need to hunker down in this jacket, you can, with adjustable velcro wrist cuffs, a barely helmet-compatible hood, and elastic cinches on the hem of the jacket.
 Testers were a little dismayed by the lack of a powder skirt.
 While it isn't a total deal breaker, it does take away from the Skyward II's weather resistance score.
-All of the other shell-only jackets in this review consequently score a little bit higher for their inclusion of a powder skirt and greater weather resistance on stormy or deep powder days.
-The Sabre and the Lofoten both take top honors for their use of Gore-Tex fabrics, higher quality DWR, and weather tight designs.
-The Lab Coat also receives high marks for its good design, quality materials, and the option to snap the powder skirt onto compatible Flylow pants.
+Other shell-only jackets consequently offer more weather protection for their inclusion of a powder skirt and greater weather resistance on stormy or deep powder days.

 It seems like breathability and ventilation were high priorities when this jacket was being designed, and therefore these are its finest attributes.
 We'll start with the most obvious part of this equation, the massive "Torso-Flo" vents that extend from the hem of the jacket all the way to the bicep.
-This gives you the option of completely opening up the lower half of the jacket on both sides; you can wear it like a cape if you choose to.
+This gives you the option of completely opening up the lower half of the jacket on both sides.
 We measured these vents at a whopping 26" in length with waterproof zippers that can open from either end.
 This gives you the option to open the vents as much or as little as you like depending on the situation.
 If you're the type who is always sweating and can never seem to get enough airflow, then this is the jacket for you.

-In addition to the huge vents on the Skyward II, Outdoor Research has also used a highly breathable and air permeable material called AscentShell in the construction of the jacket.
-This fabric does seem incredibly breathable and we noticed very little in the way of sweat condensation on the inside while wearing it.
-The Skyward is our highest scoring jacket in terms of ventilation.
-The other shell-only competitors, like the Arc'teryx Sabre and the Flylow Gear Lab Coat, are the next runners up, but none could match the impressive airflow of the Skyward.
+In addition to the huge vents on the Skyward II, Outdoor Research has also used a highly breathable and air-permeable material called AscentShell in the construction of the jacket.
+This fabric does seem incredibly breathable, and we noticed very little in the way of sweat condensation on the inside while wearing it.
+We gave top marks to the Skyward II in the ventilation category.

 The chest pockets are also well designed for easy access with vertical zippers that are well placed for use with a backpack.
 Inside the left chest pocket is another small mesh media pocket that helps keep its contents, like your phone, from flopping all around.
 They've also incorporated a small media port for the cord of your headphones to routed up through the inside of the jacket.
 Inside the shell, they included two large mesh drop pockets that are suitable for ski goggles or your climbing skins.

 The only ski feature that we truly missed on the Skyward II is a powder skirt.
-Other than that we can live without the extravagant features that typically go unnoticed if they aren't there.
-If you're looking for the pinnacle of features we suggest the Helly Hansen Alpha 3.0 that has all the bells and whistles, or the Spyder Leader that is very close behind.
-If you prefer a shell jacket and a powder skirt is an important feature, then we suggest any of the other shell jackets in this review.
+Other than that, we can live without the extravagant features that typically go unnoticed if they aren't there.